 What other requirements should I keep in mind?

 Include a pithy introduction with a well-defined thesis.

 Place section headings at important junctures within the paper.
 A table of contents may also be helpful.

 Diagrams, charts, photographs, illustrations, etc. are welcomed but not required.
 Graphics may not be reprinted unless you hold the copyright or can secure permission in writing.

 Avoid grammatical and spelling errors.

-Please send us an email if you have any questions not answered here.
+Please reach out to us with the contact form if you have any questions not answered here.
 Good luck!